 Back on deck we went for a jacuzzi, which was a bonus due to staying in an executive cabin.
 This was exciting for Lily for a short while, as exciting as a giant bath with no bath toys can be, before she got bored, so we headed back to the room to shower and dress for dinner.

 That night was an incredible feast on the top deck of the boat.
 We kept Lily’s food fairly basic, despite her wanting to try everything.
 A little cautious after our previous night.
 She was delighted to be up the top deck at night though, with the staff providing some entertainment as we dined.

 The next morning we were headed back to land and farewelling our Halong Bay cruise.

 Thankfully, aside from the one hiccup with the upset stomach, the cruise was a success and all 3 of us enjoyed our time.
+We would highly recommend Au Co for a Halong Bay with kids.
 The cabin views were great for down time on the balcony and we managed without a cot, as while there is the option, there really isn’t much room in the cabins so it would have been pretty squishy with a cot.
 Luckily we co-sleep normally anyway with our little miss.